uchicago-dsi/broadbandequity/README.md

 #### Notes

 There are note in the notes subdirectory.
 These notes are not on the technical aspect, but on the research and decision-making part of the project.
+This folder contain notes on the Broadband Equity Data Science Clinic Project.
+It contains the following:
++ [Planning Notes](planning-notes) is a folder that contains planning notes taken over the course of the two quarters
++ [Frequently Asked Questions](faq.md) is a file that contains frequently asked questions that aid in the understanding of the analysis work
++ [Data Description and EDA](Data-description-and-EDA.md) is a file that contains information on how the data was gathered and the exploratory data analysis that was performed.
++ [Project Goals Winter 2023](goals-w23.md) is a file containing the goals for the Data Science Clinic Project Winter 2023 cohort

 #### Sources